cytoscape/cytoscape-manual/README.md

 # cytoscape-manual
 This project contains the complete user manual for Cytoscape 3.
 There are versions of the manual based on specific versions of Cytoscape.
-There is also a "stable" that links to the latest Cytoscape version.
+There is also a "stable" version that links to the latest tagged release of the manual.
 A "latest" link refers to the master branch.
 The versions are automatically built at ReadTheDocs.org from [tags of this repo](https://github.com/cytoscape/cytoscape-manual/tags), for example 3.8.2.
 Access to ReadTheDocs.org is restricted, Barry and Kristina have the credentials.

 Latest Cytoscape version link: http://manual.cytoscape.org/en/stable